Lin Hu (general): Wartime career

 After the Japanese invasion of China, Lin joined the Eighth Route Army in October 1938 and fought in the Communist guerrilla base in the Yimeng Mountains of Shandong province, before he turned 11; he was renamed as Lin Hu ("forest tiger") by his superiors.

-In 1945, Lin became a member of the Communist Party of China.
+In 1945, Lin became a member of the Chinese Communist Party.
 After the surrender of Japan at the end of the Second World War, the Communist Northeast Army took over a number of Japanese warplanes, pilots, and mechanics in the former Japanese puppet state Manchukuo, and established its first aviation school, the Northeast China Democratic United Army Aviation School (a predecessor of the PLA Air Force Aviation University).
 Lin was selected to receive pilot training at the school, from which he graduated in 1949.
 At the Founding Ceremony of the People's Republic of China on 1 October 1949, Lin piloted a P-51 Mustang fighter and flew across the sky over the Tiananmen in Beijing.

 During the Korean War, Lin was a deputy regiment commander of the People's Volunteer Army Air Force.
 He was credited with shooting down one and damaging another F-86 Sabre, the best jet fighter of the United States Air Force.
 After the end of the war, Lin was promoted to deputy commander of the 18th Division of the PLA Air Force based at the Shadi Air Base in Foshan, Guangdong.
 During the Second Taiwan Strait Crisis in 1958, he shot down two Taiwanese warplanes and damaged a third.